 Aspire Behavioral Care is a certified provider with the Colorado State Medicaid system, Blue Cross/Blue Shield and Tricare.
 Other possible payment methods include the following: money orders, checks and purchase orders.
 It is the families’ responsibility to contact their insurance carrier to ensure ABA services are covered.
 You must inform us if there is a change in your insurance carrier.
 If you fail to provide us with updated information and your insurance denies a claim, you may be held responsible for those charges.

 The parent/guardian is responsible to update Aspire Behavioral Care immediately with any changes in insurance coverage.
-If there is a change in insurance and you fail to contact us, you may be charged the fees listed below.
-Please see Statement of Financial Responsibility for more information.
+If there is a change in insurance and you fail to contact us, you may be charged a fee.
+Please see Statement of Financial Responsibility in intake paperwork for more information.

 Aspire Behavioral Care obtains prior authorization for all initial assessment service from each client’s insurance carrier.
 Upon completion of the FBA and written report of behavior needs, Aspire Behavioral Care will request ongoing services which are usually rendered for 6-month time periods.
 Aspire Behavioral Care gathers information about parent/guardians co-payment responsibilities and will share that information in writing with the parent/guardian.
 You are not to exceed the units advised in your service plan.

 Invoices will be sent out on the last day of the month in which co-pays and/or cancellation fees are rendered.
 Payment of services are due within seven days of receiving invoice.
 If payment is not collected services may be cancelled until payment is received.
 If payment is not received within 7 days 10% interest will be added each day until your bill is paid.
 You can pay at front desk, on our website under "pay your bill" or submit payment via check to 4760 Flintridge Drive Suite 200 Colorado Springs, CO.
 80918.